aregsar/aregsarblog/blog/2021/redis-configure-laravel-session/index.md

 Refer to step 4 in [Redis Configure Laravel](https://aregsar.com/blog/2021/redis-configure-laravel) to perform this step

-### Step 5 - adding a redis connection for the session to database.php
+### Step 5 - adding a redis connection for the session

 Based on the last step we know that there are two existing connections out of the box in the `config/database.php` file.